lukastay/ggoutlierscatterplot/README.md

 ![outlier scatterplot example](https://github.com/lukastay/ggoutlierscatterplot/blob/main/plotexample.tiff?raw=true)

 Just as there is no single formula for determining outliers in one dimension, there are multiple ways of categorizing outliers from points in two dimensional space.
 This code uses FastPCS package at its default tolerance levels of 0.05 to detect outliers in two dimensions.
-Dynamic coloring is based off the point's distance to the centroid of the scatterplot.
-Outliers are represented with red targets, while other data is shown in black.
-The code automatically adjusts geom_point transparency to deal with plotting many observations (transparency can also be specified in the function).
-When labels are passed to the function, outliers will be labelled.

-Themes, additional geoms, and other ggplot functions can be added to the object returned by outlierplot.

-ggoutlierscatterplot uses multiple tools to make outliers stand out:

-1) Outliers are colored red
-2) Outliers have a target shape, rather than a dot
-3) Outliers are less transparent
-4) Outliers are larger
-5) When labels are passed, extreme outliers are labeled

 To install, copy the following code into your R script or console: